kj-ninja/kj-ninja/README.md

-Hi 👋 My name is Krzysztof Jakubiak
+Yo 👋 I'm Chris and this is my skillz playground
 ===================================

 Frontend Developer